Chat2Graph LogoChat2Graph

 name: "deep_recognition"

-desc: | # Multi-line description explaining execution logic and dimensions
+desc: | # Multi-line description detailing the action's execution logic and thinking dimensions

-Example dimensions:
+Example thinking dimensions:

-1. Entity type definition
+1. Entity Type Definition

-- Builds hierarchical systems for entity types.
+- Establish a hierarchical system for entity types.

-2. Relationship type design
+2. Relationship Type Design

 # HTML/Web Development Related Actions Example